National anthems of Denmark

 Denmark is one of only two countries in the world—the other being New Zealand—with two official national anthems of equal status.
 Officially, Kong Christian stod ved højen mast is both a national and a royal anthem; it has equal status with Der er et yndigt land, which is treated as the civil national anthem.
+At sports events and other civil events, Der er et yndigt land is the one played.

 Der er et yndigt land

 "Der er et yndigt land" (translated into English as "There is a lovely country") is one of the anthems of Denmark.
 When first published, the national anthem had 12 verses, but this was shortened to the first, third, fifth, and last verse in later editions.
 In common use, only the first verse (or stanza) and the last three lines of the fourth verse are sung.
 The first half of the last verse is rarely heard and the last line of each verse is repeated once.
 It is usually solely played as a national anthem for public occasions.